Strivacity/sdk-mobile-ios/README.md

 This SDK uses <https://appauth.io>, which follows the best practices from [RFC 8252 - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252),  including using in-app browser views like Android Custom Tabs.
 Embedded user-agents, known as web-views, are not supported due to usability and security reasons documented in [Section 8.12 of RFC 8252](https://tools.ietf.org/html/rfc8252#section-8.12).

-The SDK uses the [PKCE extension to OAuth](https://tools.ietf.org/html/rfc7636), which secures authorization codes in public clients when custom URI scheme redirects are used.
+The SDK uses the [PKCE extension to OAuth](https://tools.ietf.org/html/rfc7636) to ensure the secure exchange of authorization codes in public clients.

 ## Download